ormaza/IPTV-Cleaner/README.md

 ### Instructions

-- list_in: a full iptv list file
+- list-in: url of iptv list
-- list_out: a clean iptv list file
+- list-out: a clean iptv list file
 - quality: must contain the quality of channels

 ### Commands